-Author Charla Krupp’s book How Not to Look Old is chock full of makeup tips and tricks for women over 50.
+Author Charla Krupp’s landmark beauty book How Not to Look Old continues to provide useful makeup tips and tricks for women at midlife and beyond.
 When it comes to choosing and applying a lipstick, she advised that nothing ages you like “dark lipstick, lipstick bleeding into fine lines, cracked lips, thin lips, obvious lip liner, overly matte lipstick, or obviously fake plumped lips.”

 Mature women do need specific makeup tips that solve their particular problems — like lipstick running away from their lips, for example!
 So, how can you apply lipstick for a gorgeous look without having it bleed or feather just moments later?

 Prep your lips by first exfoliating, then moisturizing, just as you do the rest of your face.
 Your lipstick will stick better to a smooth, prepared surface.
 Plus, the extra moisture will help plump your lips.
 Women over 50 may want to use a lip balm before applying lipstick for a youthful look.

 2. Use concealer

 Use a concealer along the edge of your upper lip to fill in lines and prevent your lipstick from feathering or bleeding.

 3. Use lip pencil

 Use lip pencil to recreate the lip lines that start to disappear with age.
 Use lip liner that’s either the exact color as your lips, or a couple of shades lighter.
 After you’ve shaped your lips, fill them in with the lip liner.
 This will help your lipstick adhere better and last longer — meaning less feathering and bleeding!